 Native Pollinator Perennial and Annual Flowers

 For a more comprehensive list, see NCWF’s suggested North Carolina regional native plant list.
-You can also purchase NCWF's custom Butterfly Highway seed packets, which include seeds for up to seven native plants that support pollinators and other wildlife.
+You can also purchase NCWF's custom Butterfly Highway seed packets, which include seeds for up to 10 native plants that support pollinators and other wildlife.

-To stay informed weekly on pollinators and native plants, habitat restoration resources and what’s flying and blooming across North Carolina, sign up for The Butterfly Highway newsletter.
+To stay informed on pollinators and native plants, habitat restoration resources and what’s flying and blooming across North Carolina, sign up for The Butterfly Highway newsletter.

 American Boneset, Eupatorium perfoliatum, is an herbaceous perennial that is native to the southeastern region of North America.
 It is naturally found growing in low woods, thickets, stream banks, meadows and prairies.